-With regard to remuneration for the exercise of non-executive functions, the establishment of fixed remuneration and attendance fees for all directors is considered to be an effective instrument for reducing exposure to excessive risks and the incorporation of the long-term vision.
+Regarding remuneration for the exercise of non-executive functions, setting fixed remuneration and per diem allowances, without including any variable or over-incentivised item for all Directors is considered an effective instrument to reduce exposure to excessive risks.

-With regard to the exercise of executive or delegated functions, as explained in section A., the measures adopted to eliminate the assumption of excessive risks are linked to the specific business objectives established, which are only evaluated once the annual accounts have been audited and prepared, as well as the existence of malus and claw back clauses, and the establishment of a long-term remuneration plan, consisting of the delivery of shares, which includes both operational economic objectives and objectives for the creation of value for the shareholder and sustainability with a long-term time horizon adjusted to the economic cycles of the Company.
-This is complemented by the obligation of the executive directors to maintain a number of shares of the shares delivered under the various remuneration plans equivalent to two years of their annual fixed remuneration.
+Regarding the exercise of executive functions, as explained in section A above, the measures taken to eliminate excessive risk-taking are linked:

+- the specific business objectives set, which were only assessed after the annual accounts had been drawn up and audited, - the existence of malus and clawback clauses, - and setting out a long-term remuneration plan, which includes both operational financial objectives and objectives for creating shareholder value and sustainability with a long-term time horizon, adjusted to the Company's economic cycles.
+This is complemented by the obligation that executive Directors must hold a number of the shares delivered under the various remuneration plans equivalent to two years' worth of their annual fixed remuneration.